Atlantic Immigration Program (AIP)

 With its beautiful sceneries, economic stability, free healthcare, love for multiculturalism, amazing people, amazing doughnuts, and one of the best education systems the world has to offer, it’s not much of a mystery why Canada is such an astonishing place to live in, and you could be living the dream in the country, too.

-At Great North Visa, you could find the perfect job for you through Canada’s Atlantic Immigration Pilot Program (AIPP Canada), immigrate to Canada and live your dreams, enjoying amazing benefits in one of the best countries in the world.
+At Great North Visa, you could find the perfect job for you through Canada’s Atlantic Immigration Program (AIP Canada), immigrate to Canada and live your dreams, enjoying amazing benefits in one of the best countries in the world.

 Let us walk you through the ways you could find a suitable job, a suitable employer, and successfully immigrate to Canada.

-The Atlantic Immigration Pilot Program of Canada, better known as the AIPP, is a fast-track Canada skilled immigration program specially tailored for employers to hire qualified workers such as yourself.
+The Atlantic Immigration Program of Canada, better known as the AIP, is a fast-track Canada skilled immigration program specially tailored for employers to hire qualified workers such as yourself.

-Depending on your qualifications, the AIPP Canada skilled immigration program allows you to immigrate to four of the most amazing provinces in all of Canada.
+Depending on your qualifications, the AIP Canada skilled immigration program allows you to immigrate to four of the most amazing provinces in all of Canada.

 One of the four provinces you might be able to immigrate to is the beautiful province of New Brunswick.
 An adventurous province it is, where people kayak above the highest tides in the world, in the Bay of Fundy, go hiking and skiing in Mount Carleton Provincial Park, and go up to the historic Swallowtail light station standing high and tall among the rocks, this is surely one place anyone would want to move to.